Nuclear energy policy by country: Bulgaria

 The Bulgarian government has favored nuclear energy to generate electricity since 1956 and its first commercial nuclear reactor began to operate in 1974.
 Currently, two reactors are operational providing approximately 35% of the country's electricity.
 The government had plans to build two new units at the Belene Nuclear Power Plant.
 A contract with Russian Atomstroyexport has been signed for two AES-92 VVER-1000 reactors.
 It is expected this plant will not be built, the necessary investment is not there.

 Czech Republic

 The Czechoslovak government completed its first nuclear power plant – a gas-cooled heavy water reactor – in 1972 in Bohunice.
 The country's first commercial nuclear power plant began operating in 1985, and the government is still committed to nuclear energy today.
 The Czech Republic currently has six nuclear reactors with a net MWe of 3,472 and plans to build two more 1,500 MWe reactors by 2020.
 According to data from 1990 to 2005, the Czech Republic posted the largest increase in nuclear energy capacity (114%) and energy production (96%) of any EU country.
 Furthermore, the Czech Republic exported 24,985 GWh in 2005.

+Denmark

+Denmark currently has no nuclear power generation, following a 1985 decision to exclude nuclear energy from national energy planning.
+However, the government is now reassessing the policy, including the potential role of small modular reactors (SMRs).
+A 2026 Danish Energy Agency study found that SMRs could realistically be deployed from the 2040s, although costs and regulatory uncertainties remain significant.
+This debate comes as renewables already accounted for 79.7% of Danish electricity consumption in 2024, with wind providing a major share.